Sustainability & Accessibility

 • Biodegradable cleaning agents are used.

-• Canoes, kayaks and stand up paddle boards are provided free for guest use.
+• Non motorised canoes, kayaks, SUP paddle boards and bicycles are provided free for guest use.

 • No intentional feeding of wildlife.